domijin/LocalBBH/README.md

 From those simulations, I could extract any interesting stellar object with its full dynamical history, especially the compact binary systems that could be potentially the gravitational wave sources in different frequency domain.

 * I spent 2015 summer at Kavli Institute of Astrophysics and Astronomy in Peking University doing data analysis by querying observational databases for variable sources,
-* I visited National Astronomical Observatories, Chinese Academy of Science again to prototype a transient object detection pipeline for 50cm Binocular Network.
+* I visited National Astronomical Observatories, Chinese Academy of Science again to prototype a transient object detection pipeline for 50cm Binocular Network with [Licai Deng](http://sourcedb.naoc.cas.cn/en/enaoexpert/200907/t20090706_2000374.html) and [Richard de Grijs](http://kiaa.pku.edu.cn/faculty/richard-de-grijs).

 The mutual benefits supplemented my experience in optical data processing that promoted my understanding on time series data analysis.